 It uses Perl Getopt, POSIX, Fcntl, Socket,

-IO::Handle, and Sys::Syslog modules
+IO::Handle, Sys::Syslog, and JSON::PP modules

 which are included in the standard installation of Perl (the presence of